cyberbotics/webots-doc/guide/controller-programming.md

 - `[environment variables for Linux]`

-    Variables defined here will be added on all Linux platforms but not on Mac or Windows.
+    Variables defined here will be added on all Linux platforms but not on Mac nor Windows.

 - `[environment variables for Linux 32]`